 - Exceedingly rare for most, although possible via genetic factors or abuse of exogenous forms.

 - Abuse through anabolic steroids

 Is SHBG an Enemy of Hormone? - Emerging Studies

-As we mentioned before, androgens like testosterone and DHEA and estrogens are transported bound to the sex hormone binding globulin (SHBG).
+As we mentioned, androgens like testosterone and DHEA and estrogens are transported to the sex hormone binding globulin (SHBG).
 SHBG is believed to keep sex hormones inactive and to control the amount of free hormones that enter cells by passive diffusion.
 Contrary to the free hormone hypothesis, some researchers have demonstrated that megalin, a receptor in ovaries and testicles, acts as a pathway for cellular uptake of biologically active androgens and estrogens bound to SHBG.
 We will see more data on this newly found receptor that actually enables the body to use hormones bound to SHBG in the near future.